With “Green Living” a trend has entered the living room that has a lasting impact on life in your own four walls

 Architects are called upon to put renewable energies at the center of their work.
 The sun can not only generate energy in the form of solar systems and heat buildings.
 Optimally used daylight can minimize the use of lighting systems during the day.
 The warming effects of the earth have also been harnessed by architects through geothermal heating elements placed under the building.
 In terms of urban electricity supply, wind turbines are an important source.
 It could also be used on a smaller scale for residential buildings.

-Natural resources should be spared as far as possible.
-These include the use of sustainably produced renewable raw materials as well as the safe recycling of used substances.
-As a sustainable alternative to conventional wood, for example, bamboo is becoming increasingly popular.
-Because it grows faster than ordinary tree species.
-Local providers are to be preferred in order to reduce transport routes and to maintain the global balance.
+Natural resources should also be conserved as far as possible.
+This includes the use of sustainably produced renewable raw materials and the safe return of used materials.
+Bamboo, for example, is becoming increasingly popular as a sustainable alternative to conventional wood.
+Because it grows back faster than ordinary tree species.
+Local providers are preferred in order to reduce transport routes and to maintain the global balance.

 Recycling and durability

-The choice of building materials should focus on which raw materials can be reused.
-Can elements of the original structure be preserved or converted during the conversion of buildings?
+When choosing the building materials, the focus should be on which raw materials can be reused.
+Can elements of the original structure be preserved or converted when converting buildings?
 Are there any leftover materials from other construction projects, such as paper, aluminum or plastics?
-The use of collected rainwater to irrigate outdoor areas is also helpful.
-In this context, care should generally be taken to use buildings as long as possible before they are rebuilt or demolished.
+The use of collected rainwater to irrigate the outdoor facilities is also helpful.
+In this context, care should generally be taken to use buildings for as long as possible before they are converted or demolished.
 Preservation of historical monuments and the protection of cultural property are important issues here.
 Living sustainably also means maintaining cultural heritage.